 BEIJING, China (August 5, 2014) – Prices and sales of shark fin are falling in China by 50-70% according to a new report released today by WildAid.
 “Evidence of Declines in Shark Fin Demand, China” compiles public opinion surveys, surveys from shark fin vendors and traders in the markets of Guangzhou, China (the current center of China’s shark fin trade) and surveys of shark fin price data from Indonesian shark fishermen, as well trade statistics and media reports.

 “Demand reduction can be very effective” says Peter Knights, Executive Director of WildAid.
 “The more people learn about the consequences of eating shark fin soup, the less they want to participate in the trade.
-Government bans on shark fin at state banquets in China and Hong Kong also helped send the right message and this could be a model to address issues, such as ivory.”
+Government bans on shark fin at state banquets in China including Hong Kong SAR also helped send the right message and this could be a model to address issues, such as ivory.”

 The report documents: